michaeldegraciacuento/michaeldegraciacuento/README.md

 # You can call me MAC! 👋

-A Junior Web Developer, Born and raise in Iligan City, Philippines.
+A Full Stack Web Developer, Born and raise in Iligan City, Philippines.
 With high self motivation and dedicated to a new learnings...

 ## 🛠 Skills
-Javascript, HTML, CSS, Bootstrap, Laravel, Wordpress...
+Javascript jQuery, HTML, CSS, Bootstrap, Laravel,PHP, Vue.js, Git, cPanel, MySQL, Wordpress...

 ## 🔗 Connect with me